 One of the healthiest oils around is argan oil.
 It comes with tons of health and skin care benefits because of its antioxidant, anti-inflammatory, and antibacterial properties.
 Argan oil also contains various components, such as ferulic acid, essential fatty acids and polyphenols, which makes it a favorite among health and beauty enthusiasts.

 Here’s the truth: there are tons of fake argan oil products sold in the market.
 In fact, there is a risk that what you bought from the store is the fake oil – and you’ll never know until you open it.
-Protect your skin, health and money from the copycat oils with these 17 ways to help you check to see if you’ve got the real argan oil or just an imitation.
+Protect your skin, health and money from the copycat oils with these 17 ways to help you check to see if you’ve got the best argan oil or just an imitation.

 Somewhere southwest in Morocco, you can find millions of argan trees, or Argania spinosa.
 Growing onthe argan tree you’ll findthe fruits where the argan oil comes from.
 However, extracting the oil is not an easy process.